8 Coed Recreational Flag Football Rules

 Unnecessary Roughness:

-• This includes any illegal tag such as grabbing jerseys or excessive pushing etc. This behavior will result in a 10 pace/yard penalty from point of the infraction and automatic first down.
-Extreme roughness will result in ejection from the game and or league if deemed necessary by the referee and league staff.
+• This behavior will result in an added 10 pace/yard penalty from point of the infraction and automatic 1st down.
+Extreme roughness will result in ejection from the game and potential suspension from the league if deemed necessary by the referee and the league staff.

 Defensive Pass Interference: